“Everything about Florence seems to be colored with a mild violet, like diluted wine.”

 "The pursuit of fashioning and elevating culture, inspired generations of innovators who changed the world forever."

-Florence is the total work, a city, with layers upon layers of design and art, proof of the believe in something which you cannot see, which has not been made, which is only fabricated in your mind, with your own hands, or by your entire community.
-The investigation into the unknown, to the narrative and folklore surrounding it, may be best exhibited through stories about these great makers.
+Florence is the total work, a city, with layers upon layers of design and art, proof of the belief in something which you cannot see, which has not been made, which is only fabricated in your mind, with your own hands, or by your entire community.
+The investigation into the unknown, to the narrative and folklore surrounding it, may be best exhibited through stories of these great makers.